What kinds of Social Security disability benefits might I qualify for?

 Learn about the requirements for eligibility for Social Security Disability, and about the three groups of people who may qualify.

 Three Groups of Disabled People May Qualify for Benefits

-Three different groups of people may meet the requirements for eligibility for Social Security Disability benefits.
+Three different groups of people may meet the requirements for eligibility for Social Security disability benefits: disabled workers, disabled adult children who become disabled before age twenty-two, and disabled surviving spouses (widows, widowers, and certain divorced surviving spouses).

 Disability Benefits for Disabled Workers